steven-buytaert/snippets/umem/Readme.md

   number of 8 byte units.

-There are a lot of assert statements in the code to check that the required invariant conditions remain honoured.
+There are a lot of assert statements in the code to check that the required invariant conditions remain honored.
 Some assert statements also contain a comma operator, with the last operand being a 1, to satisfy the assert statement and where the previous comma operands perform an operation that enhances the checking for errors; e.g.